beagleworks/iCUERestarter/README.en.md

 }
 ```

-Settings are automatically applied on the next iCUE restart.
+Settings take effect immediately after saving (no need to restart the app).

 ## Requirements